 Under What Circumstances Can Custody And Visitation Orders Be Changed?

-Some of the most common reasons people file petitions to modify custody or parent time (visitation) include:
+Some of the most common reasons (substantial changes) people file petitions to modify custody or parent time (visitation) include:

 - Substance abuse issues that occur following entry of the decree.

 - Failure to properly co-parent with the other parent

 - Mental health issues may occur following entry of the decree, or that flare up causing a risk to the children.

 - Absence of a parent for an extended period of time, or their failure to communicate with, or exercise visitation for a long time.

 - Relocation or anticipated relocation.
 A move by one party, or the other such that the parties are either significantly closer, or significantly further away from one another.

 - Interference by one party with the other party’s relationship and contact with the children.